 Sound logic brought upon by meditation also lets you identify what’s toxic in your life more accurately.

 4.)
 Differentiate toxicity from mistakes — There is a huge difference between who or what’s toxic and people who simply make mistakes or things that happen out of your control.

 However, there’s also a fine line between them that leads people into mistaking one for the other.
 For example, there are people who choose to stay in abusive relationships because they justify it by saying “Oh, he/she really loves me.
 He just made a mistake.”

 A mistake is only done once (maybe twice).

 So, when your partner continues to abuse you, ask yourself, “Is he/she toxic?
-Or did he/she just make a mistake” Learning to distinguish toxicity from mistakes will save you from making the decision of cutting out someone very important from your life who clearly just made a mistake.
+Or did he/she just make a mistake?”
+Learning to distinguish toxicity from mistakes will save you from making the decision of cutting out someone very important from your life who clearly just made a mistake.

-Identifying what’s toxic in our life is just the beginning of the journey of curing your life from it.
+Identifying what’s toxic in our life is just the beginning of the journey of curing your life of it.
 From now on, stop saying that love is blind.
 Instead, say “love is the cure.”